RX1334/333_EMProject/README.md

 # 333_EMProject
 Houses code for the Energy Monitoring Project owned by Princeton University and advised by Behavioral Science Consultancy Evidn.

+The new web app link (hosted on .princeton.edu) will be posted here soon.

-See the web app here: https://energy-monitoring-project.herokuapp.com/
+See the old web app here: https://energy-monitoring-project.herokuapp.com/

 ## Application Summary
 A real time, constantly updating, energy monitoring dashboard.
 At least for the fume hood widget, we need to update every second.